 Traditional Caching.
-We have borrowed the traditional-caching implementation directly from STARFISH but extended it for multiple files.
+We have borrowed the traditionalcaching implementation directly from STARFISH and extended it for multiple files.
 In this system, the CP simply forwards each I/O request to the IOP.
 Each IOP manages a cache that has two buffers per CP per local disk, large enough to double-buffer an independent stream of requests from each CP to each disk.
-The IOP write cache uses a WriteFull policy, which evicts a dirty buffer to a disk when n bytes have been written to an n-byte buffer.
-Data is transferred as part of request and reply messages, using DMA for all message passing.
-Write-request messages from a CP to an IOP contain up to one block of data that is deposited directly into the IOP thread's buffer.
-More details about the traditional-caching implementation can be found in [Kot94].
+The IOP write cache uses a WriteFull policy (Section 2).
+More details about the traditional-caching implementation can be found in [19].